lajd/Udacity-Deep-Reinforcement-Learning/tasks/reacher/solutions/ddpg/REPORT.md

 ## Ideas for Future Work
 There are a number of important extensions and ideas for future work, which we discuss below:
 ###### Robust hyper parameter and architecture tuning
-The performance of both DDPG, and also TD3 to a lesser extent, were found to be very sensitive to hyper parameters and model architectures.
+The performance of TD3 was found to be sensitive to hyper parameters and model architectures.
 For example, changing the initial learning rate, the noise-distribution parameters and the number of hidden layers significantly.
 Previously for the Banana-Collector task we took advantage of [Pytorch's Ax package](https://ax.dev/) for hyper parameter tuning, and doing the same analysis here would be useful.
 One challenge preventing the usefulness of hyper parameter tuning is the length of time it takes to train in these environments.
 For this reason, it would be useful to develop heuristic measures of performance